MeteoSwiss/probtest/README.md

 All requirements for using probtest can be easily installed with pip or poetry.

 #### Setup with pip
-The setup with pip is recomended for users.
+The setup with pip is recommended for users.

 For setting up the venv you use
 ```console